Transitioning to GCSEs or A Levels?

-With the school year now in full swing, many year 12 students are struggling to come to terms with the differences and increased demands of being a Sixth Former.
+With the school year now in full swing, many Year 10 and 12 students are struggling to come to terms with the differences and increased demands of a step up.

 TOP 5 TIPS

-To help students settle in more quickly and get the best A level results possible, our top 5 recommendations are:
+To help students settle in more quickly and get the best exam results possible, our top 5 recommendations are:

-- Getting organised is crucial for successful A Level students.
+- Getting organised is crucial for successful transition.
 By using a diary/planner and getting into a good study routine, students can help make the most of their precious time and keep track of deadlines.
 Ensuring notes are complete and well organised will also make revision and homework easier and less time consuming.

 - Revise throughout the year rather than just in the run up to exams.
 Revisiting information, by going through notes at the end of the week, helps ensure students have a good understanding of areas covered and helps embed information in their memory.
 Then, when it comes to more complex concepts and actual revision time, students will have a good foundation upon which to build, giving them more time for applying and testing their knowledge rather than just learning.